validitylabs/HOPR-PL-Substrate/README.md

 We also made a few design choices:
 - optimisation for the **happy case**: We sacrifice some efficiency in the unhappy case for an extra small overhead in the happy case.
-- **near-real-time** instead of real-time communication: Message delivery in the HOPR network will have a slightly higher latency than direct communication as this is necessary to ensure privacy but it should not be higher than *1 second*.
+- **near-real-time** instead of real-time communication: Message delivery in the HOPR network will have a slightly higher latency than direct communication as this is necessary to ensure privacy but it will be strictly lower than *1 second*.

 ## Role of the blockchain resp.
 Polkadot for HOPR